Launches at LA Art Book Fair

-The controversies of the arms trade, the environmental crisis, using art as meditation and ‘slow looking’ are some of the subjects tackled by this innovative British art book publisher.
+The controversies of the arms trade, the environmental crisis, using art as meditation and ‘slow looking’ are some of the subjects tackled this year by Beam Editions.

 Launching at the LA Art Book Fair: